-Management strategy implementation

-С Guide post There is some quantitative There is clear quantitative evidence that the evidence that the partial measures/partial strategy is strategy/strategy is being being implemented successfully. implemented successfully and is achieving its objective, as outlined in scoring issue (a).

-Met?
-Yes Yes
+Management strategy i ement strategy implementation c Guide post There is some quantitative evidence that the measures/partial strategy is being implemented successfully. evidence that the partial strategy/strategy is being Met?
+Yes Yes Rationa ile

-Rationa ale

 During the previous certification cycle site visits, when members of the General Secretariat for Fishing were consulted, it was confirmed that the fishery is fully compliant with national and international regulations.
 Even though this information will be checked again with this fishery relevant stakeholders during the next site visit, the team considers that if there are no changes in this matter, the implementation of a partial strategy/strategy is being successfully achieved.
 Therefore, SG80 is met.